supabase-community/postgres_lsp/crates/pgt_analyser/CONTRIBUTING.md

 - `threshold`: an integer between 0 and 255;
 - `behaviorExceptions`: an array of strings.

-We would like to set the options in the `pglt.jsonc` configuration file:
+We would like to set the options in the `postgrestools.jsonc` configuration file:

 ```json
 {